Clinical Psychology, Doctor of Psychology (PsyD)

 Upon admission to the PsyD program, students meet with the director of the PsyD Program to develop a program completion plan covering all courses required for the doctoral degree, clinical training experiences, the comprehensive exam, and the doctoral project.

-All students must complete a minimum of 102 credit hours of graduate study plus 3 hours of internship credit, for a total of 105 credit hours.
+All students must complete a minimum of 102 credit hours of graduate study plus 3 credit hours of internship credit, for a total of 105 credit hours.
 In addition to coursework, students must pass the comprehensive examination, complete an introductory practicum, and complete at least two doctoral practica (supervised clinical training in the community), a pre-doctoral internship, and a doctoral project.

 The standard course load for a full-time student in the PsyD program is 12 credit hours each fall and spring semester and from one to three courses in summer semesters.
 Students must complete at least 30 credit hours of work in a 24-month period.
 For at least one of those two years, the student must be at Roosevelt on a full-time basis.
 Thus, students must complete at least two consecutive semesters of full-time study before becoming eligible for the doctoral degree.

-The PsyD program may accept credit for substantially equivalent graduate-level coursework completed at approved universities or schools of professional psychology, up to 27 credits.
-A maximum of 36 credit hours of credit may be waived with approval of the doctoral program advisor for those entering with a master's degree; a maximum of 27 credits may be transferred for those entering with a BA or BS.
+The PsyD program may accept credit for substantially equivalent graduate-level coursework completed at approved universities or schools of professional psychology, up to 27 credit hours.
+A maximum of 36 credit hours of credit may be waived with approval of the doctoral program advisor for those entering with a master's degree; a maximum of 27 credit hours may be transferred for those entering with a BA or BS.
 Credit is granted only for courses in which the grade obtained was a B or higher and only if the courses were taken within seven years prior to the beginning of the student's doctoral program.
 Students entering with a master's degree will meet with the director of the PsyD Program to identify which required courses will be waived based on their previous graduate work.
 The doctoral project, internship, and at least twelve credit hours of practicum must be completed at Roosevelt University.

 Courses taken in the PsyD program more than seven years before the semester in which the graduate degree is to be granted may not be counted toward the degree.
 There is a maximum limit of 10 years for completion of all components of the program, including the pre-doctoral internship and the doctoral project.
 Students who have not completed the program by 10 years will be reviewed for dismissal.
 Students' progress will be evaluated at the seven-year point; if progress has not been adequate, students may be dismissed from the program.